 What does the ABC logo represent?

-The ABC logo is a simple black circle colored white, with three lowercase letters ABC in the center.
+The ABC logo is a simple black circle with white lettering, featuring the lowercase letters ABC in the center.
 The letters are smooth and streamlined.
 Designer Paul Rand developed this version in 1961.

 Why did ABC change its logo?

 The logo changed in the summer of 2021 when it was officially launched on three channels: Good Morning America, America This Morning, and World News Now.
-The change was due to the need to adapt the logo to digital devices of various formats.
+The change was necessary to adapt the logo across various digital devices.

 What does ABC mean?